Bling-bling

-Bling-bling, often shortened to just bling, is "flashy jewelry worn especially as an indication of wealth or status; broadly: expensive and ostentatious possessions" such as grills and designer handbags.
-The term arose as slang, but grew into a cultural mainstay.
+Bling-bling, often shortened to just bling, is flashy jewelry and possessions displayed prominently to indicate wealth.
+The term arose in African American English before becoming general slang, ultimately growing into a cultural mainstay.
 Prominent examples of bling-bling include a large cross necklace or Jesus piece.

 Origins and popularization of the term

 In linguistics terms, bling is either an ideophone or an onomatopoeia, depending on the definition one uses, with bling-bling being its reduplication.
 Some have attributed the term to rappers that came before B.G., or to the old cartoonish sound effects meant to convey the desirability and or shininess of gold, gems, jewels, money, and more.

-The use of the phrase became popular, as seen in the skywriting advertisement over this New York summer resort destination of Southampton in 2006.
+Use of the phrase has grown in popularity, as demonstrated by this skywriting advertisement over a summer resort destination in Southampton, New York, in 2006.

 Bling became increasingly entrenched within the hip hop movement following B.G.'s release of his lead single "Bling Bling" off of his 1999 album Chopper City in the Ghetto.